 Key structures: cartilage, meniscus, ligaments, and bone

 The knee is a complex hinge built from several key parts that work together to support movement.
 Articular cartilage covers bone ends, the menisci are shock-absorbing cushions, ligaments stabilize the joint, and the bones provide the rigid framework.
-Understanding What Causes Knee Pain as You Age makes it easier to see how damage in any of these structures creates symptoms.
+This understanding makes it easier to see how damage in any of these structures leads to symptoms and guides better knee pain treatment decisions.

 Each component has a role in smooth motion and load distribution, so decline in one area strains the rest.
-For example, torn meniscus changes load patterns, worn cartilage increases bone stress, and weakened ligaments allow abnormal motion, all of which explain in part What Causes Knee Pain as You Age.
+For example, torn meniscus changes load patterns, worn cartilage increases bone stress, and weakened ligaments allow abnormal motion, all of which help explain why knee pain develops with age.

 | Structure | Main function | Typical age-related change |